 - Before taking a picture, sit in front of the person, ask them to cover one eye with a hand.
-Ask them look straight at you.
-Put finger below the open eye and gently pull down the lower eye lid to expose the iris.
+Ask them to look straight at you.
+Have them put a finger below the open eye and gently pull down the lower eye lid to expose the iris.
 Make sure they are looking straight at you and straight on.
-Then say” raise your eyebrows like you are surprised” this will expose the upper part of the iris.
+Then say “raise your eyebrows like you are surprised” – this will expose the upper part of the iris.
 Play with tilting the head back to see the top of the eye better.
 When you can see a fully exposed iris then rest, do it again and take the picture.

 Unfortunately, the most difficult way to get good iris pictures is with a smart phone.
 Getting good focused images requires no movement from the subject or camera.

 - You must have a minimum 10 mega pixel camera.

 - If you have a HDR setting, turn it on.

 - If you have a macro setting, turn it on.